wuzzeb/germinate/README.md

 Note how `draftUS.Cities` has type [ImmutableDictionary&lt;string, City&gt;.Builder](https://docs.microsoft.com/en-us/dotnet/api/system.collections.immutable.immutabledictionary-2.builder)
 and so supports get and set with a new value.
 The `%=` operator on `City` allows adjusting that value directly with a draft action.

+## Limitations

+- Each draftable record requires a public zero-argument constructor.
+The `Produce` function created by Germinate uses this constuctor to initalize a new copy of the record, setting all drafted properties.

+- If a draftable record inherits from another record, the parent record must also be draftable all the way back to the inheritance root.
+Just make sure each record in the inheritance heirarchy is marked with the `[Draftable]` attribute.

+- Using the immutable collection `Builder`s, you can't distinguish between a null or empty collection.
+Germinate produces the `Builder` lazily in the draft property getter.
+If the original collection was null the builder will be created as initially empty.

+- When using Germinate in multiple dependent assemblies and you want to mix the records in the same draftable record, there must be a single common ancestor assembly that references Germinate.
+This is because if no depdenent assembly uses Germinate, Germinate generates a base class in the `Germinate.Internal` namespace.
+If two independent assemblies reference Germinate, there will be two separate definitions of this base class.
+In this situation, Germinate could still be used separately on the records in the two assemblies, but you couldn't combine them into a single draftable record.

 ## License